How to Use an Effective Feedback Style

 2. Specifics Are More Actionable

 It’s easy to fall into the trap of having a generalized feedback style.
 However, for feedback to be successful, it must be clearly specific, solutions-oriented, and concise.
-Generalized statements like, “Your work needs to improve,” can confuse your employee.
+Generalized statements like, “Your work needs to improve,” can confuse your employees.
 As you can see, that leaves the employee with no idea how to improve.

 Specifics, meanwhile, provide actionable suggestions for moving forward.
 For example, an employee has consistently presented project reports using the wrong format.
 For a more positive feedback approach to this issue, you might say, “I really enjoy your oral presentation.”
-Can we discuss the format of your written report?”
+Can we discuss the format of your written report?

 This approach tells the employee what aspect of their presentation needs adjustment without sounding harsh.
 Remember to incorporate positive feedback into your feedback practices.
 Doing so allows your employees to understand they are doing some things correctly and should continue using the method.